twitter/communitynotes/content/writing-notes.md

 6. <div> If your note gets the status of "Helpful", it will be <a href="../notes-on-twitter/">shown on Twitter as context</a>.</div>

-7. You can delete your notes at any time by clicking or tapping the ••• icon on a note.
+7. <div> You can delete your notes at any time by clicking or tapping the ••• icon on a note. </div>

 <div class="info-box">